Macacofonico/HPA/README.md

 # HPA
-Contains CNN used for Human Protein Atlas Kaggle competition
+CNN used for Human Protein Atlas Kaggle competition.
+Learning use Tensorflow and GPU.